mattvick/google-to-apple-photos/README.md

 1. Extract the archive
 1. Use https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper to fix the photo dates
-1. Import into the Apple Photos app
+1. Import the fixed files into the Apple Photos app